 By means of therapeutic methodologies from Carl Rogers, Fritz Perls and others, the members of PDG sit in a circle and delve into the most private details regarding inner relationships and sense of self.
 As artists in America we forge our work under the consistent sense of threat—of no longer being able to continue our practice due to desperate financial challenges and subsequent strained interpersonal dynamics.
 Group Therapy intimately reveals a collective crisis to elicit a conversation regarding the role of theater as an essential social encounter at the core of our communities.
 Our anxiety moves us beyond the stage, to questions of personal worth, entitlement, substance addiction, housing and job security, and debt.
 The ecstasy of Poor Dog Group’s privilege to make theater is inherently deconstructed in what could be the ensembles final work.

 Group Therapy is being developed at The Center for the Art of Performance at UCLA.
-Group Therapy has received additional residency support from The Lower Manhattan Cultural Council, and Headlands Center for the Arts.
+Group Therapy has received additional residency support from The Lower Manhattan Cultural Council, Headlands Center for the Arts and was further developed at the CalArts Center for New Performance.
 Group Therapy is produced in partnership with and managed by Los Angeles Performance Practice.
 Group Therapy is a project of Creative Capital.

 - Sound Design / Andrew Gilbert

 - Lighting Design / Christine Ferriter

 - Video Design / Keith Skretch and Efren Delgadillo